vicinityh2020/vicinity-agent/docs/AGENT_API.md

 The reverse as accessing of remote objects.
 If some remote object accesses the property of some of local objects within this Agent Service.
-Basically, if remote object wants to access local object in Agent Service, it must use the remote object access described above.
+Basically, if remote object wants to access local object in Agent Service, it must use the remote object access using its Agent Service, as described above.

 If request is received, the local object with requested VICINITY **oid** is found and the request is translated to call of related Adapter